 - The exam should be completed without assistance (including books, internet, journals, colleagues and any and all other forms of aid).

-- Each program's director is responsible for monitoring rule compliance.
+- The training director for the participating program is responsible for monitoring rule compliance.

-- The top ten teams will be announced on April 11, 2022, with the top three teams being named finalists.
-Shortly after the announcement, the finalists will be invited to the national live competition, hosted on June 8, 2022.
+- The top ten teams will be announced on Thursday, March 2, 2023, with the top three teams being named finalists.
+Shortly after the announcement, the finalists will be invited to the national live competition, to be hosted on May 21, 2023.
 The selected teams will have seven calendar days to accept the invitation.
 If a team fails to accept, their slot will be offered to the next highest-scoring team.

 National Live Competition

 - The live competition will feature the top three highest-scoring teams from the qualifying exam.
-Teams can make player substitutions; however, the final team roster must be submitted to the MindGames coordinator in advance of the final competition for verification.
+Teams can make player substitutions at the discretion of the Training Director of the program; however, the final team roster must be submitted to the MindGames coordinator in advance of the final competition for verification.

 - There will be two rounds of game play, each with five categories containing five questions apiece.
 Each question is valued from 100 to 500 points by difficulty.
 If a team answers correctly, the point value of the question is added to the team’s score.
 An incorrect response, or a failure to respond within ten seconds, deducts the question’s value from the team’s score and allows the other teams the opportunity to buzz in and respond.